-The only vehicular access allowed to the beach areas are two constructed access points at Evans Head and Broadwater.
+The only vehicular access allowed to the beach area is from Evans Head.
 No other vehicular access points are permitted or are to be used onto the beach area within Richmond Valley Council area.

 Evans Head: from Terrace Street, Air Force Beach